janpstrunn/auto-encrypt/README.md

 ``tar``  ``sha512sum``  ``split``  ``gocryptfs``

-Plus, all unused files are shreded and deleted, reimaining only the necessary.
+Plus all unused files are shreded and deleted, remaining only the necessary.

 This script have been configured to only accept one file/folder at once!